-If an excursion is a regular outing the authorisation is required every 12 month period.
+If an excursion is a regular outing authorisation is required every 12 months.
 However, it is advisable to obtain authorisations in these circumstances more regularly.
 For an excursion written approval must be given before the child attends the excursion.

 You as an educator must carry out a risk assessment for the proposed excursion or regular outing.
-The risk assessment must be available at the service prior to authorisation from parents for their child to go on the excursion is sought.
+The risk assessment must be available at the service before authorisation from parents for their child to go on the excursion is sought.

 The risk assessment must identify and assess the risks that the excursion may pose to the safety, health or wellbeing of any child being taken on the excursion, and detail strategies for minimising and managing those risks.
 When taking a child on an excursion every aspect of the environment must be considered at each stage of the excursion to make sure that risks have been identified and addressed.

 - the proposed route and destination for the excursion

 - any water hazards and risks associated with water-based activities

 - the number of adults and children involved in the excursion

 - given the risk/s posed, the number of educators or other responsible adults that is appropriate to provide supervision and whether any specialised skills are required to ensure children’s safety

 - the likely length of time of the excursion

 - the items that should be taken on the excursion.